egrosdou01/blog.grosdouli.dev/blog/2025-01-06-sveltos-what's-new/sveltos-what's-new-part-2.md

 ## Sveltos templateResourceRefs

 The `templateResourceRefs` is used by Sveltos within a ClusterProfile/Profiles to retrieve resources in a **Sveltos management cluster**.
 The **name field** in the `templateResourceRefs` section can be a template.
-This allows users to dynamically generate names based on information available during deployment plus, making the dynamic automated deployments even easier.
+This allows users to dynamically generate names based on information available during deployment, making the dynamic automated deployments even easier.

 The available cluster information can be found below.